2018ik/2018ik.github.io/_wiki/love.markdown

 ## Biblical Basis

 When the Lord appeared to Peter at the Sea of Tiberias, the first question He asked Peter was "Do you love me?"
 (Matt.
 21:15).

+Love actually constrains the believers (2 Cor.
+5:14), which means to be forcibly limited and confined within certain bounds.

+The degradation of the church as revealed in letter to the church in Ephesus began with the loss of the first love (Rev. 2:4-5).

 ## Types of Love